My Times With The Sisters

 The phrase took on a whole new meaning for me.
 I had an ascendant appreciation for the joy in my youth.
 Sister's teaching.
 I'm sure she knows.

-Franklyn E. Dailey Jr.; Feast of All Souls, November 2, 2009
+recounted by Franklyn E. Dailey Jr.; Feast of All Souls, November 2, 2009

 Note: "laetificat" can be a challenge.
 It means 'give joy.'
 Think of Laetare Sunday in the Church Year, the mid-Sunday known as the "to rejoice" Sunday of Lent, close to the Church Calendar date of our Lenten wedding in 1944.